Ancuta-Maria-Goian/Master-Thesis-RStudio-Code/README.md

 *Solution Patterns in a Problem-Solving Task: Consistency Across Educational Systems*

-This repository contains R code used for the log-file based analysis of student problem-solving behavior in the context of a digital assessment task (CP007Q02 from the CBA environment).
+This repository contains R code (RStudio v.
+4.4.3)used for the log-file based analysis of student problem-solving behavior in the context of a digital assessment task (CP007Q02 from the CBA environment).
 The script performs data cleaning, transformation, feature extraction, and clustering for three countries: Colombia (COL), Norway (NOR), and Singapore (SGP).

 ### Project Summary